bouvet/spring-workshop/README.md

 #### Ex 2
 Create a Service class - branch: `ex-2`

-Create a Class annotated with `@Service`.
+Create a service Class.
 This should have a method that returns a list of Strings (Movie Titles).
 Make use of the Service class in the Controller, using the `@Autowired` annotation.
+For this to work we need to create a `@Bean` of the service Class we just created.
 Your API should now return a list of Movie titles.

+#### Ex 2-b
+Create a Service class - branch: `ex-2`

+annotated with `@Service`

 #### Ex 3
 Create a Movie object - branch: `ex-3`